agustavado/udacity_bikeshare_git/README.md

 Bikeshare stats program

 ### Description
-Stats about bike share service of three American cities.
+Stats about bike share service of three American cities Cities included are:
+- Chicago
+- New York City
+- Washington

 ### Files used
 For the project I used as data input csv files with city data provided by Udacity.